Kathy331/hophack2025-health/README.md

     use `deactivate` command to exit the virtual environment
 6. !!!adding const backendUrl =
-    -add your ngrok url in the frontend/app/(tabs)/(recipes)/index.tsx file -add your ngrok url in geminiService in the frontend/app/services
+    -add your ngrok url in the frontend/app/(tabs)/(recipes)/index.tsx file -add your ngrok url in userService in the frontend/app/services -add your ngrok url in geminiService in the frontend/app/services
 7. OVERVIEW (dev-start): start the expo app with tunnel option
     ### nrgrok command in terminal A